FY2022

 Tetsuhide Shino (Former Professor, Faculty of Letters, Ryukoku University)

-Since 2020, as a measure to prevent the spread of the new coronavirus infection, online classes have been introduced in educational settings.
-In these uncertain times, this year's High School-University Collaboration Future Session adopted an executive committee format composed of high school and university students who will continue to lead the next generation, and made plans up to the day of the event using both online and face-to-face meetings.
-In this subcommittee, we will report the results of the third stage of the Student and Student Executive Committee of this high school-university collaboration future session.
+Since 2020, as a measure to prevent the spread of the new coronavirus infection, the introduction of online classes has been promoted in educational settings.
+In this uncertain era, this year’s high school-university collaboration future session also adopted an executive committee format composed of high school and university students who will continue to lead the next generation, and made use of both online and face-to-face meetings to create a plan leading up to the day of the event.
+In this subcommittee, we will report on the results of the third stage of the student and student executive committee of this high school-university collaboration future session.

 Application

-Please select your preferred method of participation, either at the venue or online, and register your email address from the application button below.
+Please select your preferred participation method at the venue or online, and register your email address from the application button below.

-Please access the "Application Form" URL sent to your registered email address and follow the on-screen instructions.
-After completing the entry, please receive the "Application Completion Email".
+Please access the “Application Form” URL sent to your registered email address and follow the instructions on the screen.
+After completing the entry, please receive the “Application Completion Email”.

 Step 3 Payment of the participation fee

-Please pay the participation fee at the convenience store by Friday, November 18, 2022 using the payment slip (invoice) sent by mail.
+Please pay the participation fee at a convenience store by Friday, November 18, 2022 using the payment slip (invoice) that will be mailed to you.

 * In principle, we do not issue receipts.
-If you need a receipt, please contact us at:
+If you need a receipt, please contact us at the address below.

-In late November, please receive the "Notice of Participation" sent to your registered email address to confirm how to participate and precautions on the day.
+In late November, you will receive a “Notice of Participation” sent to your registered email address to confirm how to participate and precautions on the day of the event.

-Participants in the venue will be sent the necessary "participation certificate QR code" at the time of reception.
+Those who participate at the venue will be sent the necessary “Participation Card QR Code” at the time of reception.

-For those who participate online, we will inform you of the URL of participation in Zoom.
+For those who participate online, we will inform you of the URL to join Zoom.

-Step 5 Visit the venue or join via Zoom (on the day)
+Step 5 Attend in person or via Zoom (on the day of the event)

-On the day of the forum, please participate according to each participation method.
+On the day of the forum, please follow the instructions for each participation method.

-If you are participating online, please access the application program participation URL etc. described in the "Notice of Participation" in the email and participate in Zoom.
+If you are participating online, please join Zoom by accessing the participation URL of the application program described in the “Notice of Participation” in the email.

-Advance application is required.
-Please note that we do not accept participation on the day.
+(1) Advance application is required.
+Please note that we do not accept participation on the day of the event.

 (2) Due to the spread of the new coronavirus infection, it may be changed to online only.
-Please note.
+Thank you for your understanding.

-(3) If the capacity of the venue is exceeded, you may be asked to participate online.
+(3) If the capacity of the venue is exceeded, we may ask you to participate online.

 (4) If you do not receive the “Application Completion Email” or “Notice of Participation” email, please contact the following.

-(5) The participation fee paid cannot be refunded for any reason.
-Please note.
+(5) The paid participation fee will not be refunded for any reason.
+Thank you for your understanding.

-(6) We will not be able to respond to changes in the participation method or subcommittee on the day of the event.
+(6) We will not be able to respond to changes in the participation method or participation subcommittees on the day of the event.

-(7) It is strictly prohibited to forward or reprint the received e-mail to others other than the applicant.
+(7) It is strictly prohibited to forward or reprint the received e-mail to anyone other than the applicant.

-(8) Except for proxy participation, participation other than the applicant will be charged a participation fee at a later date.
+(8) Except for proxy participation, participation fees other than the applicant will be charged at a later date.

-This forum will be held after implementing measures to prevent the spread of the new coronavirus infection.
+This forum will be held after implementing measures to prevent the spread of new coronavirus infections.

-We ask for the understanding and cooperation of everyone who wishes to participate in the venue.
+We ask for your understanding and cooperation if you wish to participate in the event.

-Please check the details from the following URL and participate.
+Please check the URL below for details and participate.

 https://www.consortium.or.jp/kodai/40815

 Please note that each venue may be fully booked.
-Please note.
+Thank you for your understanding.

 Implementation Report

-In the panel discussion, Mr. Keiya Ito, Supervisor of the High School Education Division of the Kyoto Prefectural Board of Education, Mr. Junyuki Takimoto, Supervisor of the School Guidance Division of the Kyoto City Board of Education, and Mr. Junpei Sakai, Teacher of Ritsumeikan Uji Junior and Senior High School, reported on examples of initiatives at high schools from their respective standpoints, and then on the theme of "How can we develop 'creators of a sustainable society'?"
-Three case reporters and commentators Prof. Arase and Prof. Mizokami deepened the discussion.
+In the panel discussion, Mr. Keiya Ito, Supervisor of the High School Education Division of the Kyoto Prefectural Board of Education, Mr. Junyuki Takimoto, Supervisor of the School Guidance Division, Kyoto City Board of Education, and Mr. Junpei Sakai, a teacher at Ritsumeikan Uji Junior and Senior High School, reported on their efforts at high schools from their respective standpoints.
+Three case reporters and commentators Dr. Arase and Dr. Mizokami deepened the discussion.

-The subcommittee of the second part was divided into four subcommittees, including the special subcommittee (1) "High School-University Connection," and examples of initiatives were shared and reports were made for each subcommittee theme set with the overall theme in mind, and a lively exchange of opinions was held.
+In the second part of the subcommittee, the participants were divided into four subcommittees, including the special subcommittee (1) “High School-University Connection,” and each subcommittee was set with an overall theme in mind, and examples of initiatives were shared and reported on each theme, and a lively exchange of opinions was held.

 PAGE TOP